amarder/locovote/frontend/src/school-districts.md

 <div class="tip" label="Key Questions">

-- How well do school districts in my community perform academically?
+- How does my school district perform academically?
 - What percentage of students meet or exceed state standards on MCAS tests?
-- How does MCAS performance vary by year, grade, and subject?
+- How does MCAS performance change by year, grade, and subject?

 </div>